 The truth emerged through a series of disclosures, beginning on February 14, 2019, when Six Flags announced a negative $15 million revenue adjustment for the fourth quarter of 2018 due to delays in the expected opening dates of some of its China parks, which the Company falsely blamed on macroeconomic issues in China.

 Then, on October 23, 2019, Six Flags again postponed the timing of its park openings in China, stating "it's unrealistic to think it's going to be exactly as we've outlined."

 Finally, on January 10, 2020, the Company disclosed that the development of its Six Flags-branded parks in China continued to encounter challenges and had not progressed as expected, placing the future of its China parks in jeopardy.
 The Company also revealed that Riverside continued to face significant financial challenges, which caused Riverside to default on its payment obligations to Six Flags.
 As a result of these disclosures, the price of Six Flags common stock declined precipitously.

-If you wish to serve as Lead Plaintiff for the Class, you must file a motion with the Court no later than December 23, 2019, which is the first business day on which the U.S. District Court for the Southern District of New York is open that is 60 days after the date that this notice regarding the action was first published on October 24, 2019.
-Any member of the proposed Class may move the Court to serve as Lead Plaintiff through counsel of their choice.
-Members may also choose to do nothing and remain part of the proposed Class.
+If you wish to serve as Lead Plaintiff for the Class, you must file a motion with the Court no later than April 13, 2020, which is the first business day on which the U.S. District Court for the Northern District of Texas is open that is 60 days after the publication date of February 12, 2020.
+Any member of the proposed Class may move the Court to serve as Lead Plaintiff through counsel of their choice, or may choose to do nothing and remain a member of the proposed Class.